 \subsection{The lepton masses and mixings}

 The effective superpotential for the charged lepton masses which is allowed by the symmetries is given as

 where $\mathcal{O}$ stands for

 and all possible $S_4$ contractions are to be considered.
+The dots in Eq.~\eqref{eq:fivecon} denote subleading corrections to the Yukawa superpotential $w_{\ell}$ which can be obtained by multiplying all LO terms of Eq.~\eqref{eq:fivecon} by $\Phi^{~3}_{\nu}/\Lambda^3$, with $\Phi_{\nu}=\left\{\varphi_{S}, \xi, \phi\right\}$.
+The resulting corrections are of relative order $\langle\Phi_\nu\rangle^3/\Lambda^3$ with respect to the LO terms and therefore negligible.
 It is interesting to note that the tau mass is suppressed by $1/\Lambda$, while the muon and electron masses appear at order $1/\Lambda^2$ and $1/\Lambda^3$, respectively.
 The mass hierarchies among the charged lepton are thus produced in a natural way.
 Inserting the vacuum alignment of Eq.~(\ref{eq:vacuum_charged}), we find a diagonal charged lepton mass matrix with

 where $y_e$ is the result five different contributions corresponding to the $y_{e_i}$ in Eq.~\eqref{eq:fivecon}.
 Obviously the VEVs of the flavons $\varphi_T$ and $\eta$ are responsible for the spontaneous breaking of both the family symmetry and the generalised CP symmetry.
 It is straightforward to check that $S_4$ is broken completely in the charged lepton sector.
 In addition, only one CP symmetry $X_{\mathbf{r}}=\rho_{\mathbf{r}}(1)$ out of the 24 consistent CP transformations is preserved by the flavons $\varphi_T$ and $\eta$, given the previously mentioned fact that both $v_{T}$ and $v_{\eta}$ can be chosen to be real.
 As a consequence, the residual CP symmetry in the charged lepton sector is $H_{CP}^{\ell}=\rho_{\mathbf{r}}(1)$.
-Now we turn to the neutrino sector, the effective superpotential is of the form
+Now we turn to the neutrino sector; the LO effective superpotential is given by